kffans/NppAutocompleteForUnity/README.md

 The script will open a new Notepad++ window and run its autocomplete features in the background.

-*Test if it works:* in Notepad++, type in ``sta`` and then a Tab key, you should see a full ``void Start(){}`` function typed out.
+*Test if it works:* in Notepad++, type in ``sta`` and then a Tab key, you should see ``void Start(){}`` function fully typed out.

 *Disclaimer:* this script is highly personalized for my workflow, that's why some buttons may be turned off :p (e.g. Capslock, Win).
 You can easily modify the disabled keys, Hotkeys and Hotstrings by editing ``npp_unity.ahk`` file's contents to your liking.
 If you feel lost in editing the script, check the AHK documentation: https://www.autohotkey.com/docs/v2/